Found an injured or dead bird? Visit this page.

 How many birds are killed each year in collisions with windows?

-The question seems like an easy one but the answer is we just don’t know.
-Our research and monitoring locally is helping us to understand numbers and species affected here.
+The question seems like an easy one, but we just don’t know.
+By monitoring local buildings, we have learned much about the numbers and species affected here.
 Internationally, estimates vary widely and are likely in the hundreds of millions.
-But while scientists may continue to debate the numbers, most agree that bird collisions are a source of potentially significant and indiscriminate mortality for birds, many of which are already in serious decline due to other pressures.
-Unlike some of the other major threats to birds, such as habitat loss and pesticide use, this is something that citizens can do something about.
+Bird collisions are a source of potentially significant and indiscriminate mortality for birds, many of which are already in serious decline due to other pressures.
+Learn more by reading Bird–building collisions in the United States: Estimates of annual mortality and species vulnerability.
+This reasearch states that "Building collisions, and particularly collisions with windows, are a major anthropogenic threat to birds, with rough estimates of between 100 million and 1 billion birds killed annually in the United States."
 Back to top of page

 What kinds of birds collide with buildings?

 Bird mortality from window strikes has been recorded in more than half the bird species in the United States.
-Many of our favorite birds are included on this list, including ruby-throated hummingbirds, song sparrows, hermit thrushes, many kinds of warblers, indigo buntings, black-capped chickadees and gray catbirds.
+Many charasmatic birds are included on this list, including ruby-throated hummingbirds, indigo buntings, black-capped chickadees and many others including a number of warblers.

 Over 250 species migrate through Minnesota, many of them small songbirds that migrate at night.
 Some of these are threatened species whose populations already show steep declines.
 Ironically, common city birds such as rock pigeons and house sparrows are infrequent collision victims.
 This may be due to these species’ adaptations for living among buildings.
 Back to top of page